An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 \subsection{Conclusions}

-\PAKe{Adapting the optimization-based coupling} \PBB{(OBC) approach developed for full order models (FOMs) to the coupling or reduced order models (ROMs)} \PAKe{has the potential to decrease computation time to simulate coupled systems but also introduces a few challenges.
-The optimization algorithm} \PBB{required to solve the PDE-constrained OBC formulation} \PAKe{involves the solution of adjoint equations for which a reduced basis is not readily available.}
+\PAKe{Adapting the optimization-based coupling} \PBB{(OBC) approach developed for full order models (FOMs) to the coupling or reduced order models (ROMs)} \PAKe{has the potential to decrease computation time to simulate coupled systems but also introduces a few challenges.} \PAKr{Solving the OBC PDE-constrained optimization problem by ``optimizing-then-reducing''} \PAKe{involves the solution of adjoint equations for which a reduced basis is not readily available.}

 The most \PBB{straightforward} way of collecting adjoint snapshots is by solving the FOM-FOM coupled problem and storing all computed adjoints for all time steps.
 This \PAKe{snapshot strategy}, denoted GDRA, can result in large snapshot matrices and the snapshot collection algorithm \PAKe{is not obviously parallellizable in the sense that the primal solution at each timestep depends on the previous timestep solution, and therefore the FOM-FOM coupled system must be solved with a relatively tight tolerance to produce} \PBB{the adjoint snapshots}. \PAKe{This} requires a large amount of storage and computational time.